Cannabis: Uses, Effects and Safety

 - New Mexico

 Medical marijuana in the U.S. is controlled at the state level.
 It is important to recognize that these state marijuana laws do not change the fact that using marijuana continues to be an offense under Federal law.
 Per federal law, cannabis is illegal and a schedule 1 substance as noted in the U.S. Controlled Substances Act.
 Use of medical marijuana outside of the state laws for illegal use or trafficking will not be tolerated by state or federal government.

 In June 2018, the FDA approved Epidiolex (cannabidiol or CBD) from GW Pharmaceuticals.
 Epidiolex is an oral solution for patients two years and older to treat Lennox-Gastaut syndrome and Dravet syndrome -- two severe forms of seizures that begin in childhood.

 Epidiolex is the first FDA-approved treatment in the U.S. that contains a purified drug substance derived from marijuana and the first treatment for Dravet syndrome.
-In September 2018 the FDA rescheduled cannabidiol from a C-I controlled substance to a C-V controlled substance, meaning it has a proven medical use but a low risk of abuse.
-This change allows Epidiolex to be marketed in the U.S.
+In April 2020 the DEA notified the manufacturer GW Pharma that it no longer considers Epidiolex a controlled substance (was previously a C-V controlled substance) under the Federal Controlled Substance Act.